Crossplay Love: Otaku x Punk

-Crossplay Love: Otaku x Punk, known in Japan as Josou-shite Mendokusai Koto ni Natteru Nekura to Yankee no Ryou Kataomoi and abbreviated Nekuyan, is a Japanese romantic comedy manga series created by Toru, originally released independently since April 18, 2018, and published by Mag Garden on MAGXIV since September 10, 2018.
-Mag Garden has also collected the manga in ten tankōbon volumes, which are released in English by Seven Seas Entertainment since September 2022.
+Crossplay Love: Otaku x Punk, known in Japan as Josou-shite Mendokusai Koto ni Natteru Nekura to Yankee no Ryou Kataomoi and abbreviated Nekuyan, is a Japanese romantic comedy manga series written and drawn by Toru, originally released independently since April 18, 2018, and published by Mag Garden on MAGXIV since September 10, 2018.
+The series is also published in collected tankōbon volumes, which are released in English by Seven Seas Entertainment since September 2022.